zeddoo/ChromeScreenAI-Fix/README.md

-Script created to add extended attribute on libchromescreenai.so
+Script created to add extended attribute on libchromescreenai.so to disable prompt.